-Cocke County is one of seven east Tennessee counties that contains parts of the Appalachian Trail, which runs 2,175 miles through Maine, New Hampshire, Vermont, Massachusetts, Connecticut, New York, New Jersey, Pennsylvania, Maryland, West Virginia, Virginia, North Carolina, Tennessee and Georgia.
-There are people who have hiked the ENTIRE Appalachian Trail; it takes about four to six months.
+Cocke County is also one of seven east Tennessee counties that contains parts of the Appalachian Trail, which runs 2,175 miles through Maine, New Hampshire, Vermont, Massachusetts, Connecticut, New York, New Jersey, Pennsylvania, Maryland, West Virginia, Virginia, North Carolina, Tennessee and Georgia.
+There are people who have hiked the entire Appalachian Trail; it takes about four to six months.

 In Cocke County, the Appalachian Trail crosses Interstate 40, which means that, here, the best known footpath in America crosses one of the busiest interstates in America.
-Now, one would think that this contrast would merit a plaque, or a sign, or something.
-But we're sorry to say that the only clue that the Appalachian Trail goes under Interstate 40 is a white speck on the traffic sign, meant to assure hikers of the way.

-Having said that, we strongly recommend hiking the trail in Cocke County, because it is here, on the Appalachian Trail and along the Tennessee/North Carolina border, that you would find the fire tower at Mount Cammerer.
+It is here, on the Appalachian Trail and along the Tennessee/North Carolina border, that you would find the fire tower at Mount Cammerer.

 In 2013, Tennessee History for Kids produced a poster that featured some of the state's most important "endangered" buildings.